dreampratchaya/Earthquake-App/README.md

 - 💾 **MongoDB Backend:** Store and manage earthquake data efficiently.
 - 🚀 **Vite for Fast Development:** Optimized frontend with Vite.

 This project is ideal for researchers, students, and developers interested in seismic data and mapping.
-Contributions are welcome! 😊

 ---